Azure/PyRIT/doc/contributing/1a_install_uv.md

 uv pip show pyrit
 ```

-You should see output showing PyRIT version 0.10.0.dev0 and your Python dependencies.
+You should see output showing the most recent PyRIT version and your Python dependencies.

 ## VS Code Integration